Antonis755/antoniosziso/_posts/2023-01-22-Rasspbery-Pi-Basic-Setup.md

 FYI*: SSH is a network protocol used for remote login and command line execution, its the easiest way to control remote machines and servers without needing to be there.

-By default rasspbery pi does not allow ssh, so I have to enable it by clicking the rassbpery icon > preferences > rassbpery pi configuration, interfaces and where it says ssh click enabled.
+By default Raspberry pi does not allow ssh, so I have to enable it by clicking the rassbpery icon > preferences > rassbpery pi configuration, interfaces and where it says ssh click enabled.

 <img src="../images/settings.png" alt="settings" class="center" style="width:500px;height:400px;"> <img src="../images/interfaces.png" alt="interfaces" class="center" style="width:500px;height:400px;">